Having a fresh college degree means one thing:

-2. Data Analysis and Visualization
+2. Data visualization

 “In God we trust; all others, bring data.”

-The Information Age is certainly upon us, and the zealous pursuit of fact-based perfect answers is tempting.
+The Information Age is certainly upon us, and the zealous pursuit of ” perfect” fact-based answers is tempting.
 However, the very sea of data which provides the ability to analyze our world also obscures our ability to discern the signal from the noise, and to make accurate decisions.

-We live in a world of data, and the ability to visualize this data and develop insights is critical to making improvements.
+We live in a world of data, and the ability to visualize this data and develop insights is critical to make improvements.
 The ability to visually represent your ideas with sound thinking and a compelling story will increase the impact of recommendations and make them more accessible and convincing.

-3. Relationship Management
+3. Relationship management

 Consultants sell a service, not a tangible product, and it is not a stretch to say that consultants sell themselves.
 This means their relationship with their client is everything.
-You must become customer centric, or in consulting parlance, ‘client-centric.’
+You must become customer-centric, or in consulting parlance, ‘client-centric.’

 Clients understand your value, at least in part, by both what you deliver and how you communicate that delivery.
 In other words, the experience.
 You want to make their experience a good one – empathetic, differentiated, and clearly valuable.